39 Proven Ways To Get New Clients, Fast

 Speaking engagements are another great way to get in front of a lot of your right people at once and position yourself as a credible information source.
 You can solicit your services on your website or through a media kit.

 I’ve been fortunate enough to have spoken in several states across the country and have always come away with new clients.
 Most times, several new clients.
 Once you’ve solidified yourself as the expert in their mind, you become a front of mind brand when they’re in the market for your services.
-Here’s everything you need to know about handling a speaking gig like a pro.
+Here’s a free, comprehensive checklist of everything you need to know to handle your next speaking gig like a pro.

 10. Go to local events